CESSProject/cess-course/syllabus.md

 - Assignment
     - Individual Assignment 03
-    - Team submits member list and record a presentation of 3-min video to describe your project
-    - Work on the team project
+    - Start working on the team project

-## Week 04
+## Week 04 (Feb 19 - Feb 25)

-- **Episode 07**: Running a storage miner
+- **Episode 07**: Running a storage node
+    - Introduction of CESS Storage Miner
+    - CESS Tokenomics
+    - Storage Miner Reward and Slashing Mechanism
+    - Demo: Running a CESS storage Miner

-- **Episode 08**: Running a consensus miner
+- **Episode 08**: Running a consensus node

 - Assignment
-    - Survey for students who are interested in running storage or consensus miner nodes
+    - Team coordinator submits team formation survey
     - Work on the team project
+    - Optional Survey for students who are interested in running storage or consensus nodes

-## Week 05
+## Week 05 (Feb 26 - Mar 3)

 Continue working on the team project

-## Week 06
+## Week 06 (Feb 4 - Mar 10)

+Continue working on the team project

+## Week 07 (Mar 11 - Mar 17)

 - Assignment
     - Submit team project by end of the week
     - There will be a 5-10 mins presentation for each team

-## Week 07

 - CESS evaluate team submissions, pick 3-5 teams, and invite them to share.